I have bought several nice items of gently used clothing from EBay. It is a good way to find cheap clothes that have good wear left in them....and in

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-I have dozens of barely worn expensive professional suits, outfits, cocktail dresses, etc. The problem is, every consignment shop states they will not consider anything older than two years.
-This clothing is so classic, so tailored, similar clothing is shown often in New York Times ads.
-Does anyone have any bright ideas on how not to just dump clothing?
+I have dozens of barely worn expensive professional suits, outfits, cocktail dresses, etc. Does anyone have any bright ideas on how to sell this clothing?